 Data is not encrypted in Store

-For JPY employees, access rights and levels are based on job function and role.
-All JPY employees are required to sign a confidentiality agreement with respect to the protection of Subscriber information and data.
+For Threads employees, access rights and levels are based on job function and role.
+All Threads employees are required to sign a confidentiality agreement with respect to the protection of Subscriber information and data.
 We routinely monitor account logins to detect suspicious behaviour.

 Managing email privacy and security